zaxier/test-mlflow-remote/README.md

-# Testing Managed MLflow with Databricks from Local IDE
+# Testing Managed MLflow with Databricks from Local IDE using M2M OAuth

 This project tests using Databricks-managed MLflow from a local IDE without needing the Databricks interface.
 It demonstrates:
 - Creating and tracking MLflow experiments